 History of Minimalist Style

-You likely see examples of minimalistic style on a frequent basis, but just where did minimalism as a design choice originate from?
+You likely see examples of minimalistic style frequently, but just where did minimalism as a design choice originate from?
 Minimalism is a multi-faceted movement that has touched multiple areas of culture, from architecture to fine art to interior design.

 The style came into popularity in the post-World War II era and is said to be influenced by Japanese philosophies and the Bauhaus movement.